kanglicheng/learn-python-2020/README.md

 2. In **Ubbi Dubbi**, every vowel (a, e, i, o, or u) is prefaced with ub.
    Ask the user for a word, and return its Ubbi Dubbi form.
    examples: - elephant -> ubelubephubant. - octopus -> uboctubopubus

+3. **running average** Write a function get_average() that prompts the user to enter a sequence of space separated numbers.
+Return the average of that sequence.
+   examples: get_average()
+   1 2 3 4 5 6
+   "average is 3.5"

 # Resources